barnabym/nfttimeline/README.md

 Artblocks.io - first generative art code on blockchain (not sure if thats right)

+Don't buy Meme - first NFT artworks as interest?

+Niftx - fractionalised NFT ownership

+Cargo - crypto currency stored in NFT (gems) - cargo.build

+Decentraland - NFTs can be shown in world

 # 2021

+NFTX - NFTs as indexed funds

+Charged Particles - Similar to Cargo but different

+Aaachgochi - onchain NFT defi - https://aavegotchi.com/

-Eulerbeats - first generate your own music linked to blockchain (not sure if thats right)
+Eulerbeats - first generate your own music from NFTs assets linked to blockchain (not sure if thats right).
+Also unique pricing model

 Hash Masks - first dynamically nameable artworks on blockchain